 - Inside a wrap with your favorite sandwich spread

-- Mixed in air-popped popcorn
+- Mixed in air-popped vegan popcorn

 My family LOVES coconut bacon; so will yours.